e-candeloro/Digital-Hormone-Model-Robotic-Swarm/README.md

 ## HOW TO USE IT

 This project requires Net-Logo installed on your machine.
 After opening the project, you can set the project parameteres and press the button "setup" to confirm them.
-Then you can start the simulatio pressing the "go" button or in a single step-by-step incremental way using the "1-step" button.
+Then you can start the simulation pressing the "go" button or in a single step-by-step incremental way using the "1-step" button.

 The project parameters you can change are: